RoanH/gMark/README.md

 - [Indexing Conjunctive Path Queries for Accelerated Query Evaluation](https://thesis.roanh.dev/), this is my master's thesis on constructing a CPQ-native Graph Database Index.
 This document currently contains the most extensive and detailed write-up of how CPQs are structured, and contains the specification for the algorithms in gMark for CPQ Query Graph Computation, Query Homomorphism testing, CPQ Core Computation, and [various other utility algorithms](https://github.com/RoanH/gMark/releases/tag/v1.2).
 The reference implementation for the CPQ-native Index itself can be found at [RoanH/CPQ-native-index](https://github.com/RoanH/CPQ-native-index).
 - [Graph Database & Query Evaluation Terminology](https://research.roanh.dev/Graph%20Database%20&%20Query%20Evaluation%20Terminology%20v1.3.pdf), this report focuses on bridging the gap between query languages and query evaluation.
 All of the database operations implemented in gMark are described in detail in this report, as well as the construction of RPQ and CPQ queries, and AST creation.
 More detailed information on this topic can be found in the [Querying Graphs](https://perso.liris.cnrs.fr/angela.bonifati/pubs/book-Bonifati-et-al-18.pdf) and [Database System Concepts](https://www.db-book.com/) books.
+- [Recognising Conjunctive Path Queries](https://research.roanh.dev/Recognising%20Conjunctive%20Path%20Queries%20v1.0.pdf), this reports contains the theory behind the algorithm used to parse arbitrary graphs into CPQs.
 - [CPQ Keys: a survey of graph canonization algorithms](https://research.roanh.dev/cpqkeys/CPQ%20Keys%20v1.1.pdf), the main purpose of this literature survey was to find suitable algorithms to use for CPQ core canonization.
 Within gMark the CPQ API was implemented for this purpose, including CPQ parsing, the initial Query Graph construction, and random CPQ generation.
 More details about the project can be found on its [site](https://cpqkeys.roanh.dev/) and in its repository at [RoanH/CPQKeys](https://github.com/RoanH/CPQKeys).
 - [Conjunctive Path Query Generation for Benchmarking](https://research.roanh.dev/Conjunctive%20Path%20Query%20Generation%20for%20Benchmarking%20v2.8.pdf), this report was the original motivation for this gMark rewrite and contains details on the CPQ workload generation algorithms and data structures.
 The current GUI for gMark was also written primarily with the use case in this report in mind.
 - [gMark: Schema-Driven Generation of Graphs and Queries](https://arxiv.org/abs/1511.08386), this is the paper for the original version of gMark which details the motivation behind all the original design choices.